Pranesh1221/JavaScript-Coding-Practice/README.md

 sessionStorage.setItem("cool_secret", 123);
 ```

-- A: Forever, the data doesn't get lost.
+- A: Forever, the data doesn\'t get lost.
 - B: When the user closes the tab.
 - C: When the user closes the entire browser, not only the tab.
 - D: When the user shuts off their computer.